Classes

 (static) isIterable(value) → {boolean}

-is an iterable object according to es6 iterator protocols.
+Checks if value is an iterable object according to es6 iterator protocols.

 In order to be iterable, an object must implement the @@iterator method,